NathanHandley/mod-ah-bot/README.md

 ## Credits

 - NathanHandley: Created this rewrite of the one that was ported to AzerothCore
-- Zeb139: All of the enhanced pricing formulas
+- Zeb139: Lots of great enhancements, like enhanced pricing formulas and performance improvements (plus more)
 - Ayase: ported the bot to AzerothCore
 - Other contributors (check the contributors list)